 Note that you must avoid leaving your plant outside when there is a lot of rain.
 This cactus requires very little watering and heavy rainfall will likely lead to root rot and the loss of your succulent.

-Can a christmas cactus be outside in the winter?
+For most plant owners, christmas cactus should never be outside in the winter

 Can you keep your christmas cactus outside when winters sets in?